exonum/exonum-doc/src/advanced/consensus/requests.md

 The processing of responses to requests is trivial:

-- If `to` value (node which should receive request) does not correspond to the node's key, ignore the message.
+- If `to` value (node which should receive request) does not correspond to the node's key, ignore the message
-- Check the signature of the message.
+- Check the signature of the message

 ### `RequestPropose`

-- If the message corresponds to a height higher than the one on which the node is, ignore the message.
+- If the message corresponds to a height higher than the one on which the node is, ignore the message
-- If the node has `Propose` with the corresponding hash at the given height, send it.
+- If the node has `Propose` with the corresponding hash at the given height, send it

 ### `RequestTransactions`

-The node sends all transactions it has from those that were requested, as separate messages.
+Send all transactions the node has from those that were requested, as separate messages.
 Transactions can either be already committed or be in the pool of unconfirmed transactions.
 If the node does not have any of the requested transactions, don't send